Star Trek: Voyager – Elite Force: Gameplay

 An example of the first-person shooter genre, Elite Force is based on gameplay conventions shared by multiple other games.
-The game is focused on story-driven combat within a 3D environment, with all activity viewed as if from the eyes of the game's protagonist.
+The game is focused on story-driven combat within a 3D environment, with all activity viewed as if through the eyes of the game's protagonist.
 The player controls the movement of the player character through walking, crouching, jumping or interacting with the environment.
 The only exception to this is in cut scenes, where the player loses control of the character to a third-person view for scripted events.
 The player character possesses numerical values for their health and armor, which are displayed on the game's heads-up display.
 As the player character takes damage from non-player characters and certain aspects of the environment, both values will decrease; when the health value reaches zero, the player character will die.
 Armor lessens the impact to the player character's health from hostile action, but once depleted the player will be more susceptible to damage.
 However, both armor and health can be restored by using wall-mounted terminals or from receiving assistance from certain friendly non-player characters such as the Doctor.

 Elite Force includes an arsenal of Star Trek–themed weapons, such as phasers and disruptors.
 The weapons vary in power, ammunition consumption and effectiveness in given situations.
 Usually, the player is equipped with a hand phaser, a low-damage weapon that automatically recharges ammunition, and a phaser compression rifle, a more powerful weapon with an optional sniper mode for long distance kills.
 Other weapons, acquired as the game progresses, include grenade launchers, stasis weaponry and pulse energy weapons.
 The player can restock on ammunition by using wall-mounted terminals that dispense weapon energy, or by picking up certain items in the game environment.